sghall/resonance/README.md

 export const NodeGroup = createNodeGroup(getInterpolator)
 export const Animate = createAnimate(getInterpolator)
 ```
-Then just import them in other components in your app.
+Then just import them in other parts of your app.
+This setup mimics how `d3.js` works for selecting interpolators and will not force you to think too much about the values your are using.
+For example, if you use colors (in any format) they will be recognized and interpolated correctly.

+#### Numeric Interpolation Only - No dependencies

 The `interpolate` function exported from d3-interpolate does a great job of guessing what you're trying to do and handles it for you but it also includes a lot of code (e.g. d3-color) that may not be needed for your project.
 For example, if you are just interpolating numbers in your components you could replace all that code with just a simple a interpolation function.
 Resonance will apply easing functions (see [d3-ease](https://github.com/d3/d3-ease)) to your transitions to get a variety of effects.
 A basic numeric interpolator would look like this: